Jim Bedard (Varindo)

 Community Dharma Leader

-Upasika Eleanor, PhD (a.k.a.
-Dr. Eleanor Pontoriero) has been a practising Buddhist since 1985.
+Upasika Mitta (a.k.a.
+Upasika Eleanor Pontoriero, Ph.D.) has been a practising Buddhist since 1985.
 She took formal refuge and lay precepts in the Mahayana, and then the Theravada traditions.
-She continues daily and formal dhamma practice, including retreats with both monastic and lay teachers in the Ajahn Chah and Sayadaw U Pandita lineages.
+She continues daily and formal dhamma practice, including extensive long retreats with both monastic and lay teachers in the Ajahn Chah and Sayadaw U Pandita lineages.
 Eleanor continues to engage in dhamma, sutta, and Pali study with Theravada monastic and lay teachers.

-Eleanor is a long-time member, (kalyanamitta) and facilitator with Satipanna Insight Meditation Toronto.
+Upasika Mitta is a long-time member, (kalyanamitta) and Community Dharma Leader with Satipanna Insight Meditation Toronto.
 Since 2002, she has taught religious ethics, women, human rights, and peacebuilding in a comparative context at the University of Toronto.
-She is a certified facilitator in secular mindfulness and mentors youth groups engaged in UN and UN Women grassroots projects for peace, equity, and development locally and globally.
+She mentors youth groups and marginalized communities engaged in grassroots projects for peace, equity, and development locally and globally.

-Upasika Eleanor is a member of Buddhist-Christian Studies, and Sakyadhita International Association of Buddhist Women.
+Upasika Mitta is a member of Sakyadhita International Association of Buddhist Women.
 As a not-for-profit endeavor, she guides devotional, contemplative, and meditative practices in Buddhist and interfaith contexts in the community.